ashraful2871/Assingment-9/README.md

 ## **Key Features**

-- **GitHub Commits:** Includes at least 10 meaningful commits with descriptive messages.
+- **GitHub Commits:** Includes at least 10 meaningful commits with descriptive messages.✅
-- **Readme.md:** Contains project name, purpose, live URL, key features, and npm packages used.
+- **Readme.md:** Contains project name, purpose, live URL, key features, and npm packages used.❌
-- **Responsiveness:** Fully responsive for mobile, tablet, and desktop devices.
+- **Responsiveness:** Fully responsive for mobile, tablet, and desktop devices.✅
-- **Environment Variables:** Firebase configuration keys are securely stored in environment variables.
+- **Environment Variables:** Firebase configuration keys are securely stored in environment variables.❌
-- **Unique Design:** A winter-themed, division-focused design that encourages local support.
+- **Unique Design:** A winter-themed, division-focused design that encourages local support.❌✅
 - **Hosting:** Supports hosting on Netlify, Surge, or Firebase.
-Ensures error-free reloading on any route.
+Ensures error-free reloading on any route.✅

 ---